 6.3.
 We will respond to your request as soon as reasonably possible.
 Should we not be able to respond to your request within twenty-one (21) days from the date of your request, we will inform you in writing.
 If we are unable to provide you with any personal data or to make a correction requested by you, we shall generally inform you of the reasons why we are unable to do so (except where we are not required to do so under the applicable data protection laws).

-7.
+7. Security of Your Personal Data

 7.1.
 To safeguard your personal data from unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks, we have introduced appropriate administrative, physical and technical measures such as: